The last few decades have seen clear progress in activities related to industrial air emission control.

 - accidental releases and leaks from industrial areas

-Control of industrial air emissions, 2 examples clearly demonstrating its importance
+Control of industrial air emissions, 2 examples demonstrating its importance

 At Kunak we have extensive experience in the design of mechanical devices for the control of industrial emissions.
 And to show you the suitability of this activity, there is no better way than to show you some of our own and external examples.